-There seems to be an alarming trend to have cats declawed… whether it’s due to personal convenience, apartment house rules and regulations, or simple lack of knowledge on the part of responsible pet owners.
+There seems to be an alarming trend to have cats declawed . . . whether it’s due to personal convenience, apartment house rules and regulations, or simply a lack of knowledge on the part of responsible pet owners.

 If people were more informed, perhaps this trend would reverse itself.

 Declawing a cat is a major surgical procedure, performed under general anesthesia.
-It is actually amputation of the last joint on each toe, not a simple removal of the claw itself as many are led to believe.
+It is actually amputation of the last joint on each toe, not a simple removal of the claw itself, as many are led to believe.
 Perhaps if it was referred to as toe amputation people would be more hesitant to consider declawing a cat.

 Cats walk on their toes, unlike most mammals who walk on the soles of their feet.
 Their musculature, joints, tendons and ligaments are all designed to distribute their body weight to their toes.